rafaelfiume/fiambre-vars/README.md

 ### Defining the Environment Variables of a Project

-Create a folder with the name of a project in the _projects_ dir (e.g. _prosciutto_).
+Create a folder with the name of a project in the _projects_ directory (e.g. _prosciutto_).
 Add the following files:
- * _env.vars_ => for plain environment variables
+ * `env.vars` => for plain environment variables
- * _hidden.env.vars_ => for environment variables with sensitive information.
+ * `hidden.env.vars` => for environment variables with sensitive information.

-_hidden.env.vars_ files are not stored in the repository, so they need to be added manually in each machine we want to load the variables defined using _fiambre-vars_.
+`hidden.env.vars` files are not stored in the repository, so they need to be added manually in each machine we want to load the variables defined using _fiambre-vars_.

 ### Loading the Vars in Windows

-In the _fiambre-vars_ project directory, type:
+Open a PowerShell command-line shell, go to ${FIAMBRE_DIR} and type:

      λ → .\Load-Env-Vars.ps1 [project]